 Wednesday Sunny.
 Light winds becoming NW 25 to 35 km/h in the morning then tending N 15 to 20 km/h in the late evening.
 Possible rainfall: 0 mm Chance of any rain: 5% Around Canberra Sun protection 10:10am to 4:20pm, UV Index predicted to reach 8 [Very High].

 Thursday Cloudy.
-High (80%) chance of rain, most likely in the morning and afternoon.
-The chance of a thunderstorm in the morning.
-Light winds becoming N/NE 20 to 30 km/h in the morning then turning NW 25 to 35 km/h in the middle of the day.
-Possible rainfall: 30 to 45 mm Chance of any rain: 80%.
+High (70%) chance of showers, most likely in the morning and afternoon.
+Light winds becoming SE 15 to 20 km/h in the late afternoon then tending S 20 to 30 km/h in the evening.
+Possible rainfall: 2 to 8 mm Chance of any rain: 70%.

 ACT Weather Forecasts

 ||Forecast||Min||Max||Chance of rain||Rain amount||Frost risk||9am||3pm|